Great Ocean Road Health run two community committees across our catchment area.

-The Community Liaison Committee (CLC) – Lorne Campus is an advisory committee of the Great Ocean Road Health Board.
+The Community Advisory Committee (CAC) – Lorne Campus is a committee of the Great Ocean Road Health Board.
 This committee seeks to advocate to the Board on behalf of the community, consumers and carers, and to provide direction and leadership in relation to the integration of community views into the local health service.
 The committee also advises the health service on the sufficiency of community engagement and participation across GORH.

-The CLC comprises at least two board members, GORH staff, a representative of the Lorne Op Shop, and community representatives from the catchment area of Lorne, Deans Marsh, Aireys Inlet and Wye River.
+The CAC comprises at least two board members, GORH staff, a representative of the Lorne Op Shop, and community representatives from the catchment area of Lorne, Deans Marsh, Aireys Inlet and Wye River.

 The CAC meets 4 to 5 times per year, and in addition, conducts community consultations with the wider community from time to time.
 Community consultation dates and themes will be published to the broader community and participation in these forums is encouraged.